 If you tell a man he can and should do better in his role as a husband and father is it a bad thing?

-If they start to list reasons why Nigeria makes it difficult/impossible to be a good student or a good husband/father what will you think?
+If they start to list reasons why Nigeria makes it difficult/impossible being a good student or a good husband/father what will you think?

-Not the same thing but i hope you catch my drift.
+Not the same thing but, you catch my drift.

 FILM IS HARDDDDD

-But we make it harder when we let our minds work against us to the point that even with opportunity our subconcious is programmed in impossibility.
+But we make it harder when we let our minds work against us to the point that even with opportunity our subconscious is wired in impossibility.